DigitalGrinnell/OHScribe/README.md

 ## Running OHScribe!

 **OHScribe!** is accessible at https://ohscribe.grinnell.edu and should run in any web browser.
-It permits a user to upload an XML file, output from the aforementioned workflow, and if successful, it provides an output file in IOH-compatible XML format as a download.
+It permits a user to upload an XML file (presumably this is output from the aforementioned workflow), and if successful, it provides an output file in IOH-compatible XML format as a download.
 Since upload and download of content is provided the site will present the user with a required login screen like this:

 ![Authentication Window](https://raw.githubusercontent.com/DigitalGrinnell/OHScribe/master/docs/OHScribeAuthWindow.png)